 Bit Location Register Description Attributes 7 HSAMTblVal RW This field controls the validity of the entire HSAM Table.
 HSAM Tables must exist in CCIX Devices that contain at least one HA with Memory Expansion Enabled.
 HSAM Tables must also exist in CCIX Devices that have port-to-port forwarding capability in order to resolve whether packets are destined to a local SA or an SA on another CCIX Device connected via an egress CCIX Port.
-While HSAM Table entries have Valid bits that control address mappings on a per-entry level, CCIX Software can use a 0b-to-1b transition of HSAMTbIVal to communicate to the CCIX Device that it is done creating the HSAM Table for the CCIX Device.
+While HSAM Table entries have Valid bits that control address mappings on a per-entry level, CCIX Software can use a 0b-to-1b transition of HSAMTblVal to communicate to the CCIX Device that it is done creating the HSAM Table for the CCIX Device.
 A CCIX Device is permitted to de-assert its ComnCapStat2.DevDiscRdyStat indicator following a 1b-to-0b transition of HSAMTblVal.
 A CCIX Device is permitted to delay assertion of its ComnCapStat2.DevDiscRdyStat indicator following a 0b-to-1b transition of HSAMTblVal.
 8 SoftwareServicesPortalEnable RW If the CCIX Device has Software Services Portal Capability, i.e. the ComnCapStat2.SoftwareServicePortalCap value is 1b (see Table 6-13), the SoftwareServicesPortalEnable field indicates whether the CCIX Software Services Portal is enabled.
 Ob: The CCIX Software Services Portal is disabled.
 1b: The CCIX Software Services Portal is enabled.
 CCIX Device initializes to 0b after reset (except FLR).
 SoftwareServicesPortalEnable must be set to 0b for a CCIX Device when the ComnCapStat2.SoftwareServicePortalCap value is 0b.
-15:9 Reserved and Preserved RsvdP
+9 DevChainSendEnable RW This field indicates whether the HAs or SAs on this CCIX Device that are SA Device Aggregation Capable are enabled to send Device Chained Message Requests.
+15:10 DVMAgentID RW A six bit field for holding on-chip DVM Agent ID.
+The field value is applicable only when DVMTransactionSupportCap is set to one, else the field value is inapplicable and must be Reserved and set to zero.